sanjaybommalene/practiceproblems/SystemDesign/SystemDesign.md

 34. Design a Message Queue (like Kafka): Handle high-throughput message processing with fault tolerance and scalability.
 35. Design a Distributed Key-Value Store (like DynamoDB): Support high availability, consistency, and partition tolerance.[](https://www.interviewbit.com/system-design-interview-questions/)

-### Monitoring and Analytics
-36. Design a Metrics Monitoring System (like Prometheus): Collect, store, and visualize system metrics in real time.
-37. Design a Logging System: Handle high-volume log collection, storage, and querying for debugging and analytics.
-38. Design a Request Monitoring Service: Track API request counts per time window with scalability and low latency.[](https://www.geeksforgeeks.org/top-10-system-design-interview-questions-and-answers/)
-39. Design an Analytics System (like Google Analytics): Process and visualize user behavior data for millions of events.
-40. Design a Fraud Detection System: Detect and prevent fraudulent transactions in real time for payment systems.

 ### Miscellaneous Systems
 41. *** Design a Movie Ticket Booking System: Handle seat selection, payments, and real-time availability for high concurrency.[](https://in.indeed.com/career-advice/interviewing/low-level-design-interview-questions)